Hurricane Brenda (1973): Impact and aftermath

 The tropical wave that spawned Brenda produced significant amounts of rainfall in the Cayman Islands as it became better organized.
 Upwards of 4 in was recorded on Grand Cayman on August 17.
-Following its first landfall in the northern Yucatan, Brenda produced heavy rainfall and high winds, gusting near 70 mph.
-Along the coast, waves were recorded up to 20 ft.
-Offshore, a freighter with 25 crewman became trapped in the storm after its engines failed.
+Offshore the Yucatan, a freighter with 25 crewman became trapped in the storm after its engines failed.
 The United States Coast Guard responded to the distress call sent out by the ship once Brenda had moved into the Gulf of Mexico on August 21.

 Already suffering from severe flooding that killed at least 18 people and left 200,000 homeless, Hurricane Brenda worsened the situation with torrential rainfall and additional flooding.
 Following the damage wrought by Brenda, a large earthquake struck the region, hampering relief efforts and collapsing numerous structures.
-Winds on land gusted up to 112 mph, leading to severe wind damage.
 Brenda caused a total of 10 deaths.
 Two of the fatalities occurred in Campeche after 80% of the city was flooded.
 Two more of these deaths occurred in the coastal city of Veracruz.
 This was considered to be the worst flooding in the city in over 25 years.
 According to officials, 452 homes and the local docks were destroyed in the region.
 An estimated 2,000 people were left homeless as a direct result of Brenda throughout Mexico.